-I never thought that one day I will end up as a food blogger (very obvious and general statement), cooking and eating were always different genre for me, but down the years when the two world collides and seamlessly merged into one, I am here sharing my thoughts on food …. food …. and food only.
+I never thought that one day I will end up as a food blogger, cooking and eating were always kind of different genre for me, but down the years when the two world collides and seamlessly merged into one, I am here sharing my thoughts on food …. food …. and food only.
 And it would be ironical enough to say that I never had this temperament for cooking, I was never a child prodigy in cooking unlike my cousins and never entered the kitchen in my life till I reached mid twenty’s.
-But food always attracts me, I love to taste different flavours, was open to experimental and fusion style of cooking, love to explore different cuisines, cultures and traditions always captivates me in its charm.
+But I always have taste for good food, always looking out to explore different flavours, was open to experimental and fusion style of cooking, different cuisines, cultures and traditions always has captivated me in its charm.

 This taste for different culture usually developes if you are an avid traveler or a voracious reader, a good writer has that magical charm to transport you in a different world, an imaginative mind captures every details and word has that potential power which reincarnates an illusion.
 And being brought up mainly on classic British fictions of early 18th and 19th century which etched a rosy pictures of life carved out of Regency era or Victorian age, portrayed the hardships of life along with life’s superficial relationships, snobbery of high fashion ball room dances, of sweet romances and deep love weaved beautifully with the romanticism of country side, charm and tranquility of rose scented English gardens, lush meadows, and tall oak trees ……. and deeply immersed in the lives of the characters, I sometimes laughed with them, I cried with them and felt happy and contented like a child when the author chose for a happy ending and if not, it provoked my thoughts and left me unsettled.